Siarkos/codes_internship_Robbe_2023/README.md

 modelling_reward.ipynb : contains an attemp to modelize the excepected number of reward in the linear_turn task.
 Only works for a slope of 1.

+video_read.py : read a video by moving frame by frame

 own_Functions.py : define some functions to be used by other files

 median_thomas.py : define some functions to be used in other files